Skip to main content

 Part I - Ideas to disconnect and relax during the summer break

-1. Meet up with some friends and relatives
+1. Meet up with friends, family, and colleagues

-2. Attend a festival, a sports competition, or other events
+2. Attend a festival, sports event, or other events

 3. Travel the world